jaysimonkay/DFW-tour/README.md

 ## APIs
 Google Maps API is used here to show the map and generate the markers etc.
-Foursquare API is used to pull more information tourist attractions in the Dallas Fort-Worth Area
+Foursquare API is used to pull more information on tourist attractions in the Dallas Fort-Worth Area

 ## Quick Start

-- Download the project
+- Download or clone this repo
 - Open `index.html` on your browser